 The Fund's sustainable investments were aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights through the application of the sustainability-related investment strategy used to attain the sustainable investment objective.
-In particular, the Index was designed to comply with international norms and standards, including the UN Global Compact principles and excluded companies that were associated with a controversy (i.e. companies that had been involved in events that have a severe impact on the environment and society, posing serious business risks to the company).
+In particular, the Index was designed to comply with the principles of the United Nation Global Compact and excluded companies that were associated with a controversy (i.e. companies that have been involved in events that had a severe impact on the environment and society, posing serious business risks to the company).
 Accordingly, the Fund's investments aimed to indirectly follow the UN Guiding Principles on Business and Human Rights, as well as the OECD Guidelines for Multinational Enterprises.